andrewc2695/dotify/README.md

 ### Updating Playbar

 Creating the scrolling playbar when a song is playing was an interesting challenge to do.
-My solution for this was to have a `state.time` variable and when a song started playing a `setInterval` was created for 100ms. this `setInterval` would add 100 to the `state.time` variable causong a rerender of the page.
-In the `render` method I had would divide the `state.time` by the `audio.duration` to figure out what percent the song was at.
+My solution for this was to have a `state.time` variable and when a song started playing a `setInterval` was created for 100ms.
+This `setInterval` would add 100 to the `state.time` variable causong a rerender of the page.
+In the `render` method I would divide the `state.time` by the `audio.duration` to figure out what percent the song was at.
 I would then multiply this percent by the pixel width of the playbars parent div to figure out how many pixels long the playbar should be.
-This was saved as a variable and used with inline styling to create the updating playabr.
+This was saved as a variable and used with inline styling to create the updating playabar.

 ```js
 //playbar_component.jsx